DennisGross/gimitest/README.md

 ### 👨🏼‍🔧 Configurator Class
 The `Configurator` class is a foundational class intended to configure gym environments.
 It has a single attribute, parameters, a dictionary expected to contain custom configuration parameters including a key for "state_variable_name" which indicates the name of the state variable in the gym environment.
+The class has various methods that can be overridden to provide custom behavior during testing.
-The `__init__(...)` method initializes the object with given parameters, expected to contain a key for "state_variable_name".
+For instance, the `__init__(...)` method initializes the object with given parameters, expected to contain a key for "state_variable_name".
 The `set_attribute(...)` method alters the attribute of the gym environment based on the parameters. the `get_attribute(...)` method etrieves the current state of the gym environment.
 The `configure(...)` method is intended for overriding to provide custom environment configuration logic.
+See the source code for more details on the methods and their arguments.

 ### 📨 Communication Between TestCase and Configurator